riyashetty15/D3.js-and-ObservableHQ-Exploration-of-US-Demographics/README.md

 Overall, this project demonstrates how D3.js and Observablehq can be used to create interactive and engaging data visualizations that help users explore complex data sets in a meaningful way.
 <br>
 <br>
-The link to the visualisations: https://observablehq.com/d/c25f00aaa1af987e
+The link to the visualizations: https://observablehq.com/d/c25f00aaa1af987e